technicated/swift-evolution/proposals/YYYY-variadic-generics.md

   //
   func anotherFunctionReturningAnExtendedTuple<A, B>() -> (T...
 A, B) { ... }

-  // As the generic parameters of a type.
+  // As the generic parameters of a type. `Inner` will have as many generic
+  // parameters as the number of types passed to specialize `T`.
   //
   struct Inner<T...> { ... }